 Pride month was first recognized on June 28th, 1970.
 Pride month is the result of the 1969 Stonewall Rebellions.
 The Stonewall Rebellion is more commonly known as The Stonewall.
 However, one of the key activist in the rebellion has stated, “It was a rebellion, it was an uprising, it was a civil rights disobedience — it wasn’t no damn riot”.
 The Stonewall Rebellion attracted thousands of people who identify as LGBTQ and their allies and is considered the turning point for gay rights activists.
 The history of Pride Month and Stonewall are so connected that it’s impossible to mention one without the other.
 Stonewall Inn was a safe haven for the New York LGBTQIA community in the ‘60s.
 That changed when a series of police crackdowns in the area began targeting its residents.
 While these raids were not uncommon, typically bar owners were given early info that let them prepare their customers and business for them beforehand.
 On the night of the Stonewall Rebellion, no such information was given.
 Also witness testimonies state that a larger number of officers were assigned to the raid than usual, including undercover officers who infiltrated the Stonewall Inn.
 In 1999, then-President Bill Clinton officially recognized Pride Month on a federal level.
 However, by that point, Pride Month as we know it today had been around for roughly two decades.

-Influential LGBTQIA Activist
+Influential LGBTQIA Activists

 Here are a few of the activists that are credited as the leading force behind both Stonewall and Pride Month.